Network TheoryElectronics and Communication Engineering

 Remember:

-- If ratio of voltage to current at any point on characteristic curve is negative then the element is active otherwise it is passive.
+• If the ratio of voltage to current at any point on the characteristic curve is negative, then the element is active; otherwise, it is passive.

 Characteristics